-In his single, scaredy-cat, utterly reductive characteristic, there is inherent conflict: He’s a coward — but he wishes he weren’t.
+Right there in his single, scaredy-cat, utterly reductive characteristic, there is suddenly Conflict — which means there is suddenly story: He’s a coward — but he wishes he weren’t.

 Imagine him standing tormented at the castle’s entrance, steeling himself to run inside, to brave those terrifying flying monkeys and rescue his new friend.

 He wants to do it; he can’t.
 He wants to do it; he can’t.